Optimist (dinghy): Rig

 The single sail of the Optimist is sprit-rigged.
 Two battens stiffen the leech.
 It is secured evenly with ties along the luff to the mast and along the foot to the boom, pulled down tightly by a vang/kicker.
 The light, slim third spar, the sprit, extends through a loop at the peak of the sail; the bottom rests in the eye of a short cable or string which hangs along the front edge of the mast.
 Raising and lowering the sprit and adjusting the boom vang and outhaul allow for adaptation of sail trim to a range of wind conditions.

 The spars may be made from aluminium or wood, but are invariably aluminium in modern boats.

-A monograph-style "IO" insignia (after IODA – the International Optimist Dinghy Association) on the sail is a registered trade-mark and may only be used under licence from the International Optimist Association.
+A monograph-style "IO" insignia (after IODA – the International Optimist Dinghy Association) on the sail is a registered trademark and may only be used under licence from the International Optimist Association.
 Optimists also have a national sail number using the Olympic abbreviation of their country and a sequential numbers. e.g. RSA for South Africa.